Man Group executives strike share-buying spree

-LONDON, Aug 9 Man Group's three highest profile directors have spent almost 300,000 pounds ($487,000) on the hedge fund manager's flagging stock after a steep decline in UK equities slashed the value of Britain's biggest companies.
+LONDON Man Group's three highest profile directors have spent almost 300,000 pounds on the hedge fund manager's flagging stock after a steep decline in UK equities slashed the value of Britain's biggest companies.

 Chief Executive Peter Clarke and Finance Director Kevin Hayes have bought 50,000 shares each at a price of 183.7445 pence per share, while Chief Operating Officer Emmanuel Roman has paid 181.55 pence a share for his 50,000-share haul.